When I went to Scotland to visit an uncle, I thought we’d spend most the time in Glasgow and Edinburgh.

 Isle Of Arran is definitely a nice place to get away from people and relax.

-But there’s still quite a few things to see during your stay.
+But there’s still a few things to see during your stay.

 If the Weather Gods of Scotland are kind to you(and they hardly ever are) you can see quite a bit before the rain comes.

-This castle has been sitting there since the 5th Century and is open to the public in the summertime.
+This castle has sat there since the 5th Century and is open to the public in the summertime.

 Prices range differently but can be found Here.

 This is the local microbrewery that produces 8 different beers throughout Scotland.